 Operating lease commitments includes contracted amounts for office accommodation and office equipment under non-cancellable operating leases expiring within 1 to 5 years with, in some cases, options to extend.
-The leases do not have escalation clauses.
+Contractual escalation clauses have been factored into the commitments disclosed above.
 On renewal, the terms of the leases are renegotiated.